Selman Kadria

-Selman Kadri Hasanaj (1906–1938), known as Selman Kadria, was an ethnic Albanian land worker and folk singer from the village of Cerrca in Istok, present-day Kosovo.
+Selman Kadri Hasanaj (1906–1938), known as Selman Kadria, was an ethnic Albanian Hero from the village of Cerrca in Istog, present-day Kosovo.
 He was linked with the Albanian independence movement in Kosovo.
 In 1938, he killed the Yugoslav Serbian Chetnik vojvoda (captain), Milić Krstić (known as Miliç Kërrsta in Albanian) for his repressive measures against local Albanians.
 A few months later, he was himself killed.
 Numerous folk songs have been composed for his deed.
-His tomb in Cerrca has become a monument and in June 2019, the constitutional process for him to be named Hero of Kosovo began.
+His tomb in Cerrca has become a monument and in June 2019, the constitutional process for him to be named Hero of Kosovo began, and later on he was named Hero by the state.

 Life and family

 Selman Kadria was born in the village of Cerrcë, near Istok, Ottoman Empire.
 His father was Kadri Feriz Hasanaj and his mother was Fatime from the nearby village of Moistir.
-He was born in a poor family and was farmer, land worker and folk singer.
-He was known for his folk singing and was frequently invited to sing in weddings in the villages of Istok.
-He married Zojë Blakaj from the nearby village of Vrella.
+He was born in a poor family and was farmer, land worker.He married Zojë Blakaj from the nearby village of Vrella.
 He had one son, Jashar and two daughters, Shkurte and Rroshe.
 His son was three years old when Kadria was killed.
 Jashar Selman Hasanaj had five sons and two daughters.
-His descendants live in the US.
+Most of his descendants live in the US except one son.

 Assassination of Milić Krstić and death

 After World War I, Istok became part of the Kingdom of Yugoslavia.
 Life for local Albanians was harsh in this period as the new Yugoslav, predominantly Serbian administration engaged in extensive repressive measures against them.
 The situation further deteriorated when the Yugoslav colonization of Kosovo began.
 The Yugoslav gendarmerie and Chetnik paramilitary formations were the main organizer of these repressive measures at the local level.
 Milić Krstić was a Chetnik vojvoda (captain) who led such a paramilitary formation in Istok.
 Selman Kadria occasionally worked as a land worker for Krstić, who had become a wealthy landowner through his connections to the state apparatus.

-Whether Kadria's assassination of Krstić was part of a larger plan of the Albanian independence movement in Kosovo remains unknown.
+Kadria's assassination of Krstić was part of a larger plan of the Albanian independence movement in Kosovo.
 Interviews of local witnesses by historians many years after the events, have so far revealed that Kadria acted together with his close friends, folk singers Brahim Ukë Kabashi and Ali Kabashi (in other accounts Brahim Rexhaj is named as the third associate).
 They had three targets: Milić Krstić, Arsen Perović and Arsen Ćirić.
 In the original plan, Kadria was to kill Perović and Brahim Kabashi was to kill Krstić, but they switched targets because it made it easier to approach the targets as the would-be assassins in the revised plan were active in the same villages as the would-be targets.